jsmith/2019-web-engineering-challenge/README.md

 # Spotify Web Engineer Challenge - Summer 2019
 My repository for the Summer 2019 Web Engineer Challenge.
+This application makes use of Vue, TypeScript, and a few utility libraries to create the Toronto Waste Lookup application.

-See the deployed application (here)[LINK]
+See the deployed application [here](https://jacobsmith.me/2019-web-engineering-challenge/).

 ### Environment Setup
 Just install the dependencies.
 This step assumes you have `npm` and `Node.js` already installed.